gdmoney/network-automation-github-actions/README.md

 - all configuration changes are initiated via **Git** (`git push`) and are implemented programmatically via **GitHub Actions**
 - no manual changes by manipulating device configs directly
 - devices' configurations are [immutable](https://en.wikipedia.org/wiki/Immutable_object) - no incremental changes
-- the entire configuration is either replaced with a new one via `configuration replace` or is wiped clean and the new configuration is loaded upon reboot
+- the entire configuration is either replaced with `configuration replace` or is wiped clean and the a configuration is loaded upon reboot

 ## Components